-Jean J. Labrosse Fabiano Kovalski This two-part book puts the spotlight on how a real-time kernel works using Micriμm's $\mu$ C/OS-III kernel as a reference.
-Part I includes an overview of the operation of real-time kernels and walks through various aspects of $\mu$ C/OS-III implementation and usage.

-The book is also accompanied by a versatile Evaluation Board (Renesas YRDKRX62N), Development Environment and Application Examples for Renesas' RX62N MCU.

-The RX62N is a high-performance 32-bit Flash MCU based on a modified-Harvard architecture with a 5-stage instruction pipeline, plus hardware FPU and DSP capability, and rich connectivity including Ethernet.
-The Application Examples in Part II of the book implement increasingly advanced functionality.
-Readers can also develop their own prototypes using the expandable Evaluation Board.
+Jean J. Labrosse lan Hall This two-part book puts the spotlight on how a real-time kernel works using Micriμm's μ C/OS-III kernel as a reference.
+Part I includes an overview of the operation of real-time kernels and walks through various aspects of μ C/OS-III implementation and usage.
+The book is also accompanied by a versatile Evaluation Board (Renesas YRDKSH7216), Development Environment and Application Examples for Renesas' SH7216 MCU.
+The SH7216 is a high-performance Superscalar Embedded Flash MCU with FPU, Ethernet and many other connectivity features.
+The Application Examples in Part II of the book implement increasingly advanced functionality and enable readers to develop their own prototypes using the expandable Evaluation Board.